mturk/svcbatch/README.md

   or when log file gets larger then defined size.

-  In case the **rule** starts with the capital letter `S`, log will be rotated only by the explicit
+  In case the **rule** starts with the capital letter `S`, log rotation will be enabled by using the
   `sc.exe control [service name] 234` command.

   Time and size values can be combined, that allows